JOIN OUR CHOIRS

 You do not need to be a church member to participate in Hope’s music program.

 Wednesday at 7:45 PM in the choir room

 Wednesday at 6:45 PM in the sanctuary

 Our organist is Douglas Franks, a longtime Bay Area church musician.
 He has a Master’s Degree in Organ Performance and has performed in recital and as an accompanist throughout the Bay Area over the years.
 He has worked with various choral organizations, most recently the Chorus of City College of San Francisco and Masterworks Chorale.
-He is currently on the faculty of the San Francisco Girls Chorus and is accompanist and vocal coach at the City College of San Francisco.
-He recently joined the faculty of the Young Women’s Choral Projects of San Francisco.
+He is currently on the faculties of the San Francisco Girls Chorus and the Young Women’s Choral Projects of San Francisco.
+He is also accompanist and vocal coach at City College of San Francisco.
+He serves as seasonal accompanist for the Cantabile Youth Singers of Silicon Valley.

 The choir’s music director is Shirley Fitzgerald, a long-time resident of San Mateo.
 She has a Bachelor of Music Education degree with emphasis in voice from Lindenwood University in St. Charles, Missouri plus many graduate hours at San Jose State University, Chapman University, University of Missouri, and many other institutions.
 Shirley has been involved in church music since she was 12 years old, and her professional experience includes being organist as well as choir director and Bell choir director at several churches over the years.

 She has taught in public schools from grade school on up but spent most of her teaching career at the High School level at Hillsdale High School and Aragon High School.
 She’s sung with many groups, toured internationally with choral groups, and directed Musical Theatre productions.
 She currently sings with several community choirs, but her true love is church music.